 When we clear forests, we’re not only knocking out our best ally in capturing the staggering amount of GHGs we humans create (which we do primarily by burning fossil fuels at energy facilities, and of course, in cars, planes, and trains).
 We’re also creating emissions by deforesting: When trees are felled, they release into the atmosphere all the carbon they’ve been storing.
 What the deforesters do with the felled trees—either leaving them to rot on the forest floor or burning them—creates further emissions.
 All told, deforestation on its own causes about 10 percent of worldwide emissions.

 Knowing that deforestation robs us of a crucial weapon in the battle against climate change—and creates further emissions—why on Earth would anyone clear a forest?
 The main reason is agriculture.
 The world’s exploding population has made it profitable for big business to raze forests so it can plant mega crops like soy and oil palm; meanwhile, on a much, much smaller scale, subsistence farmers often clear trees so they can plant crops to feed their families and bring in small amounts of cash.
-But because one of the many pitfalls of deforestation is that it degrades soil, the crops they plant produce only for a short while—then it’s onto the next patch of forest: raze, plant, deplete, repeat.
+But there’s a tragic irony to clearing rainforests for agriculture: their underlying soils are extremely poor.
+All the nutrient-richness is locked up in the forests themselves, so once they are burned and the nutrients from their ashes are used up, farmers are left with utterly useless soil.
+So on they go to the next the next patch of forest: raze, plant, deplete, repeat.
 All told, agriculture is responsible for at least 90 percent of tropical deforestation.

 Not surprisingly, agriculture causes emissions, too—in fact, farm emissions are second only to those of the energy sector in the dubious contest for the emissions title.
 In 2011, farms were responsible for about 13 percent of total global emissions.
 Most farm-related emissions come in the form of methane (cattle belching) and nitrous oxide (from fertilizers and the like).